Re-reading the Hebrew Bible as the story of the phonetic alphabet

 “Any sufficiently advanced technology is indistinguishable from magic.”

-To lend credence to this reading, strikingly, the word that is traditionally translated as “wizard” or “sorcerer” is the Hebrew chartoomeim, which literally means “stone writers.”
-To this day the Hebrew for “hieroglyphics” is k’tav chartoomeim – writing of the [word formerly translated as] wizards.
+To lend credence to this reading, strikingly, the word that is traditionally translated as “wizard” or “sorcerer” is the Hebrew chartoome’im, which literally means “stone (cheret) engravers.”
+To this day the Hebrew for “hieroglyphics” is k’tav chartoomeim – writing of the [word formerly translated as] engravers.
 These wizards aren’t magicians in the sense we are led to imagine them by translations and tradition, in command of magic, they are Pharaoh’s hieroglyphic scribes, in command of the advanced technology of hieroglyphic writing.

 As Arthur C. Clark famously said, “Any sufficiently advanced technology is indistinguishable from magic.”
-Of course, they are alleged to be able to work wonders and have mystical abilities.
+Of course, the operators of the old priestly writing tech are alleged to be able to work wonders and have mystical abilities.
 To be a hieroglyphic scribe you must be trained from an early age to become literate in tens of thousands of signs.
-As keeper of Pharaoh’s most potent weapon, his ability to command and control a nation by owning the means of communication, of course working your devices seems to command magic powers and of course you are given special status as members of a priestly class.
+As keeper of Pharaoh’s most potent weapon, his ability to command and control a nation by owning the means of communication, of course working your devices seems to command magic powers.
+And of course, as keepers of the channel via which Pharaoh declares himself a god, you are given special status as members of a priestly class.

 For all their power, though, the hieroglyphic scribes discover they can’t compete with writers of the alphabet.
 They give up trying to compete with the third plague, when Moses strikes the dust and lice emerge from the dust throughout the land to plague the Egyptians.
 The scribes admit defeat and exclaim, “This is the Finger of God[!]”